aboozaid/OpenCVFaceRecogonition/README.md

 ```
 if you need to add an extra module [opencv_contrib] and don't know how feel free to add an issue or ask me on fb.com/assemabozaid
 ```
+### Installing

+* First download the library from link above and add new Module from android studio then choose the library
+* After that, you gonna copy jniLibs from library to the main project to the same name folder, that because we're using C++ Code compiled with NDK so to make this code executes correctly we have to target which CPUs this device use.

 ### Simple Video
 * [Youtube Video](https://youtu.be/Kpcrp0yLhyw)